viamrobotics/docs/docs/components/camera/_index.md

 ## Control your camera with Viam's client SDK libraries

-To get started using Viam's SDKs to connect to and control your robot, go to your robot's page on [the Viam app](https://app.viam.com) and navigate to the **Code sample** tab.
-Then, select your preferred programming language and copy the sample code generated.
+To get started using Viam's SDKs to connect to and control your robot, go to your robot's page on [the Viam app](https://app.viam.com), navigate to the **Code sample** tab, select your preferred programming language, and copy the sample code generated.

 {{% snippet "show-secret.md" %}}